Active ingredients: imatinib

 What it is used for

-treatment of patients with chronic myeloid leukaemia (CML). treatment of adult and paediatric patients with newly diagnosed Philadelphia chromosome positive acute lymphoblastic leukaemia (Ph+ ALL) integrated with chemotherapy. treatment of adult patients with relapsed or refractory Ph+ ALL as monotherapy. treatment of adult patients with myelodysplastic/myeloproliferative diseases (MDS/MPD) associated with platelet-derived growth factor receptor (PDGFR) gene re-arrangements, where conventional therapies have failed. treatment of adult patients with aggressive systemic mastocytosis (ASM), where conventional therapies have failed. treatment of adult patients with hypereosinophilic syndrome (HES) and/or chronic eosinophilic leukaemia (CEL). adult patients with unresectable, recurrent and/or metastatic dermatofibrosarcoma protuberans (DFSP).
+GILMAT is indicated for the:, treatment of patients with chronic myeloid leukaemia (CML), treatment of adult and paediatric patients with newly diagnosed Philadelphia chromosome positive acute lymphoblastic leukaemia (Ph+ ALL) integrated with chemotherapy, treatment of adult patients with relapsed or refractory Ph+ ALL as monotherapy, treatment of adult patients with myelodysplastic/myeloproliferative diseases (MDS/MPD) associated with platelet-derived growth factor receptor (PDGFR) gene re-arrangements, where conventional therapies have failed, treatment of adult patients with hypereosinophilic syndrome (HES) and/or chronic eosinophilic leukaemia (CEL), treatment of adult patients with unresectable, recurrent and/or metastatic dermatofibrosarcoma protuberans (DFSP).

 How to take it